MehediEhteshum/ad-gpo-ou/README.md

 - Create bulk users using Powershell script
 - Domain join the client VM
 - Check connections from client VM
-- Create & implement security rules in the domain controller to restrict client VM connections using GPO
+- Create & implement security rules in the domain controller to restrict client VM connections using GPO and Organizational Unit (OU)

 <h2>Index</h2>